-What is knob and tube wiring?
+What is Knob and Tube Wiring?

-Disadvantages of Knob and Tube Wiring
+Dangers and Disadvantages of Knob and Tube Wiring

-Electricians starting in 1903 had the choice to use either knob and tube wiring, or BX wiring (armored cable).
-The interesting fact is that electricians continued to use knob and tube wiring instead of BX cable because it was a cheaper, material wise.
-The BX wiring was without a doubt easier to install, but at the time electrical labor was cheap and electricians opted for the cheaper K+T wiring.
+- Some insurance companies are not insuring homes with existing knob and tube wiring.
+Starting in 1903, electricians had the choice to use either knob and tube wiring or BX wiring (armored cable).
+The interesting fact is that electricians kept using knob and tube wiring instead of BX cable because the materials were cheaper.
+While the BX wiring was undoubtedly easier to install, electrical labor was cheap, so electricians opted for the cheaper knob and tube wiring.

 The Majority of Homes Have Knob and Tube Wiring in the Same Locations

-Homes that still have active knob and tube wiring seem to follow similar formats.
+Homes that still have active knob and tube wiring seem to follow similar formats:

 - Front porch light and switch

-- Front Entry light and switch
+- Front entry light and switch

 - Dining room light and switch

-- Any three-way switches going up or down stairways and corresponding lights tied into these switches.
+- Any three-way switches going up or down stairways and corresponding lights tied into these switches

 How Much Will it Cost to Replace Knob and Tube Wiring?

-Transparent Knob and Tube Replacement Estimate:
+Transparent Knob and Tube Replacement Estimate

-Careful Rewiring Techniques:
+Careful Rewiring Techniques